What's New Pussycat? (song)

 "What's New Pussycat?" is the theme song for the eponymous movie, written by Burt Bacharach and Hal David, and sung by Welsh singer Tom Jones.
 The original single included a 13-second instrumental introduction, ending in the sound of shattering glass, but later issues omitted this introduction.

 Jones was skeptical about the song when first approached about it.
 He said when it was offered to him, he felt it was "sort of a backhanded compliment: 'I've got to have you, but this is the song.'"
 Jones said it took convincing from Bacharach to perform it:

 Chart performance

 It was Jones' third UK top 30 record, and peaked at number 11.
 In the US, "What's New Pussycat?" peaked at number 3, and was Jones' second entry on the top 40.
+In Canada the song reached number 1.
+It Reached #1 on the New Zealand Lever Hit Parade.

 Accolades

 It was nominated for the Academy Award for Best Original Song in 1966, and lost to "The Shadow of Your Smile".